Articles and other Interesting Information

 How to Choose a Breeder

-You have decided on the bird you want, now, where to get it?
+You have decided on the bird you want, nowhere to get it?

 There are many breeders around with just about any type of bird you can imagine.